Fears of forced removals as Bangladesh moves hundreds of Rohingya refugees to remote island - Local News 8

 Fears of forced removals

+Bangladesh has insisted the relocation process will be voluntary.
+“No Rohingya refugee was ‘forced’ to relocate to Bhasan Char,” said Shamim Ahmad, press minister for the Bangladesh Embassy, in a statement.
+“Everyone recognizes the refugee camps are not sustainable, but Bhasan Char is part of a secure, voluntary and temporary solution in the meantime.”

-Bangladesh has maintained that the relocation process will be voluntary, but several rights groups have raised concerns that refugees may be being coerced.
+Several rights groups, however, have raised concerns that refugees may have been coerced.

 Human Rights Watch said about a dozen families had said their names were on a list of people identified as willing to go, but that they had not volunteered to relocate.
 There are reports that some refugees on the list have fled out of fear of forced relocation.